youssefattia98/fsm_robot/README.md

     ```
 * Creating a manual mode launch file:
     Apllying such solution would give the user the capability to design his/her own map and pass it to the package, also gives the capability of testing diffrent situations to see how the robot behaves.
-* Checking urgency in a seprate node:
+* creating a seprate node for urgency checking:
     Creating such a node would be a better software architecture as the *finitestate* node will be only resposible for the robot behavior and the urgency will be passed by a message through a topic that the **finitestate* node subscribes to.

 * Upgrade the *Ontologybuild* behaviour: